 Author: Jacqueline Wilson Illustrator: Nick Sharratt

 Shirley’s emotional and physical hardships are sensitively depicted in this sometimes sad, sometimes happy, story.
 Recent and older fans of master storyteller Jacqueline Wilson will delight in this new tale of friendship and bravery.

 Omar doesn't know much about politics, nor does he care, however, when his older brother, Musa, throws his lot in with the student opposition to the government, everything changes.

 Thirteen-year-old Ethel absolutely hates having acne, and will go to some pretty drastic measures to cure it - but she didn't imagine she'd turn invisible.
 Full of pathos and moral dilemma, this book is a great parable for the emotional turmoil of puberty.

-Bobbie Peers, Translated by Tara Chace
+Author: Bobbie Peers Translator: Tara Chace